zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

       - Click the *Test* button at the bottom to see if SQL Developer can connect to your ATP database as *atpc\_user*.
 Wait for a moment as access is attempted.
 When successful, celebrate the “*Status:
     Success*” message that appears in the lower-left corner.
-If the test fails, it is probably because the *Service* is specified incorrectly.
+        - If the test fails, check that the *Service* is specified incorrectly.

+        - If the test still fails and you are in an Oracle class, you may need to configure the *Proxy*:
+          - Click on the *Proxy* tab.
+          - Toggle on the *Use Custom Proxy* radio button.
+          - Enter the *Host* and *Port* values for the *Oracle SQL Developer Proxy*.
+You noted them in the *Prerequisites* section at the beginning of this document.

         ![](./media/image9.png)

-        Figure 5: Creating a New SQL Developer Connection
+        Figure 7: Creating a New SQL Developer Connection